 This error is also displayed in a situation in which the software has lots of items to synchronize.
 For example, if you have not been running the service for a long time, someone created many items at once or you have just added multiple mailboxes to your synchronization tasks.
 You will know this is the case if despite the error presented, the service works and target mailboxes of your synchronization tasks are receiving synchronized items.
 If so, you just need to wait until the software synchronizes the excess of new items and the error will stop being thrown.

 |Fig. 3.
 Error message informing about inability to collect MAPI configuration data.|

 This error may appear if the user the Synchronization Service / Admin's Panel runs under has not his mailbox configured.
 To solve the issue create mailbox for the user or use another account with the mailbox configured.

 |Fig. 4.
 Error message informing about failed configuration of MAPI profile.|

-This error may appear if the user's account the Synchronization Service / Admin's Panel runs under is set as hidden form Exchange.
+This error may appear if the user's account the Synchronization Service / Admin's Panel runs under is set as hidden from Exchange.
 To resolve the issue, go to Exchange Management Console and in the properties of a particular account in the General tab unmark the checkbox Hide from Exchange.

 However, if the above mentioned solution doesn't help, it will need further investigation.
 If you have an active Support contract for this software, you can collect the Log files and send the package to the Customer Support.